alexnm/react-training/02-modern-web-development.md

 * [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)

 ## Declarative vs Imperative UI
 Together with these major shifts in web architecture, we have new ways of writing code.
 The jquery era favored the imperative approach of changing the DOM based on data flows and events.
 React and the new wave of frameworks favor a more declarative way of building UIs.
 We no longer have to deal with DOM selectors and direct DOM manipulation.
-This also bakes way for faster and more reliable libraries that are handling the direct DOM changes for us.
+This also makes way for faster and more reliable libraries that are handling the direct DOM changes for us.

 Imperative DOM manipulation
 ```javascript